-Tourism studies enable students to gain an appreciation of the role of the tourism industry and the structure, scope and operation of the related tourism sectors of travel, accommodation and visitor services.
+The subject is designed to give students opportunities to develop a variety of intellectual, technical, creative, operational and workplace skills.
+It enables students to gain an appreciation of the role of the tourism industry and the structure, scope and operation of the related tourism sectors of travel, hospitality and visitor services.